verrazzano/docs/content/en/docs/applications/_index.md

 Each trait type can optionally have an associated `TraitDefinition`.
 This provides the platform with additional information about the trait's schema and workloads to which the trait can be applied.
-A `TraitDefintion` is typically provided by the platform not an end user.
+A `TraitDefintion` is typically provided by the platform, not an end user.

 ### Scopes
 Scopes customize component workloads and generate related resources during deployment.